Meet more than 60 authors and artists selling their most recent works along Mississippi Street.

 Katy Simpson Smith was born and raised in Jackson, Mississippi.
 She attended Mount Holyoke College and received a PhD in history from the University of North Carolina at Chapel Hill and an MFA from the Bennington Writing Seminars.
 She is the author of We Have Raised All of You: Motherhood in the South, 1750-1835, and the novels The Story of Land and Sea and Free Men.
 Her writing has also appeared in The Oxford American, Granta, Literary Hub, Garden & Gun, and Lenny.
 She lives in New Orleans.

-Michael Farris Smith is a native Mississippian who has also lived in France and Switzerland.
-He is the recipient of the 2014 Mississippi Author Award and won the Mississippi Arts Commission Literary Arts Fellowship, the Transatlantic Review Award for Fiction, and the Alabama Arts Council Fellowship Award for Literature.
-His short fiction has twice been nominated for a Pushcart Prize, and his essays have appeared in the New York Times, Catfish Alley, Deep South, and elsewhere.
+Michael Farris Smith is the award-winning author of several novels, including Desperation Road (Amazon Best Books, Barnes & Noble Discover pick, Indie Next selection), Rivers (for which he received the 2014 Mississippi Author Award for Fiction), and The Hands of Strangers.
+He has been awarded the Mississippi Arts Commission Literary Arts Fellowship, the Transatlantic Review Award for Fiction, and the Alabama Arts Council Fellowship Award for Literature.
+His short fiction has twice been nominated for a Pushcart Prize, and his essays have appeared in the New York Times, Catfish Alley, Deep South magazine, and more.
 He lives in Oxford, Mississippi, with his wife and two daughters.

 Timothy B. Smith (Ph.D.
 Mississippi State University, 2001) is a veteran of the National Park Service and currently teaches history at the University of Tennessee at Martin.
 In addition to numerous articles and essays, he is the author, editor, or co-editor of twenty books, including Champion Hill: Decisive Battle for Vicksburg (2004), Corinth 1862: Siege, Battle, Occupation (2012), which won the Fletcher Pratt Award and the McLemore Prize, Shiloh: Conquer or Perish (2014), which won the Richard B. Harwell Award, the Tennessee History Book Award, and the Douglas Southall Freeman Award, and Grant Invades Tennessee: The 1862 Battles for Forts Henry and Donelson (2016), which won the Tennessee History book Award and the Douglas Southall Freeman Award.
 His newest book, Altogether Fitting and Proper: Civil War Battlefield Preservation in History, Memory, and Policy, 1861-2015, came out in April 2017.
 He is currently writing a book on Grierson’s Raid and is under contract to write a book on the May 19 and 22 Vicksburg assaults.